mdn/content/files/en-us/web/css/background-size/index.md

     The unspecified dimension is computed using the image's corresponding intrinsic dimension, if there is one.
     If there is no such intrinsic dimension, it becomes the corresponding dimension of the background positioning area.

+> [!NOTE]
-> **Note:** Background sizing for vector images that lack intrinsic dimensions or proportions is not yet fully implemented in all browsers.
+> Background sizing for vector images that lack intrinsic dimensions or proportions is not yet fully implemented in all browsers.
 > Be careful about relying on the behavior described above, and test in multiple browsers to be sure the results are acceptable.

 ## Formal definition